-Gerard Houllier: The Right Man for Aston Villa?
+Gerard Houllier: The New Man at Villa Park

 With Gerard Houllier announced as the new manager of Aston Villa, there has been a mixed reaction from Villa fans.
 Some fans believe that he is too old and out of touch with the English game to succeed Martin O’Neill at Villa Park, whilst others believe that he is an excellent coup for the club, given his previous experience and success.
 Regardless, if he is to be the next manager, he should be backed by the fans.
 As General Krulak said, “Whatever anyone thinks of him, he deserves respect from the fans of this club.”

 He achieved early success in his managerial career, working his way up the ladder in France, first with minnows Noeux-les-Mines, who he led to consecutive promotions, before moving to Lens, who he led to promotion to Ligue 1 and a UEFA Cup spot.
 Following that, he moved to Paris St-Germain, where he led them to the French title in his first full season.
 His success in France led him to be named the technical director of the French national side under Michel Platini—a role that he returned to following his departure from Lyon.

 However, it is his time at Liverpool that he is best known for.
 Appointed in July 1998 as a joint manager with Roy Evans, he took over in sole control in November, and remained in the post for six years.
 The standout highlight of his spell at Anfield is the 2001 treble that he won—the FA Cup, League Cup, and UEFA Cup.
 Whilst he was not able to bring the league title back to Liverpool, he did deliver the silverware that had been noticeably absent for the previous decade.